Katzeee/NanoR/README.md

 Windows should use `amd64_x86` MSVC to compile.

+First build may consume lots of time, resulting of downloading and building dependencies.

 You may get an error when running cmake configure for shaderc, you should download its dependency manually:

 ```